 Day 2: The Ultimate Combo of the Rocks and the Ferry

 Wake up early, eat your breakfast and head straight to the stunning Sydney Harbour Bridge.
-If you can go an extra mile to seal the trip with a memorable view, catch the sunrise from above the whopping 440 feet high summit.
-If don’t know The Rock, it is a historic neighborhood that is home to the majority of Sydney’s attractions.
+If you can go the extra mile to seal the trip with a memorable view, catch the sunrise from above the whopping 440 feet high summit.
+If don’t know The Rock, it is a historic neighbourhood that is home to the majority of Sydney’s attractions.
 From markets, museums, art galleries, and local restaurants, it also has an impressive Aboriginal heritage to boast of too.

 You have an entire afternoon to spend here with so much to do and take back with yourself.
-Over 100 heritage sites, endless cobblestone laneways, the city’s oldest surviving house, and the Rocks Discovery Museum, are all yours to explore.
+Over 100 heritage sites, endless cobblestone laneways, the city’s oldest surviving house, and the Rocks Discovery Museum are all yours to explore.

 Ideal time: 10 am to 9 pm (8 pm on Sundays)

 Location: 66 Harrington Street, Level 6, The Rocks, Sydney

 Nearest Public Transport Station: 2-minute walk from Light Rail or Circular Quay station

 Circular Quay & the Ferry

 The sparkling Circular Quay happens to be the main ferry terminal of Sydney.
 You can always consider taking a ferry back from the Rocks and immerse yourself in the bustling local flavor that the waterfront has to offer.
 The local streets will entertain you with skilled street performers, adding to your sunny day out.